BRUSH 15

 Usage+−

-- blending transition or crease shades (65%)
+- blending transition and crease shades (65%)

-- one-and-done wash of color across the lid (22%)
+- applying a one-and-done wash of color over the lid (20%)

 Product FAQ+−